BestTimesToVisit.com Logo

 Sunrise Hike to Lake Louise

-Witness the magic of Lake Louise as the sun paints the Victoria Glacier with hues of pink and gold.
-Beat the crowds by starting early; the tranquility of the lake at dawn is unforgettable.
+Witness the magic of Lake Louise waking up.
+Hike the shoreline before the crowds arrive, capturing the turquoise water reflecting the sunrise.
 Pack a thermos of coffee for an extra special treat.

 Banff Gondola & Sulphur Mountain Exploration

-Soar above Banff on the Banff Gondola, taking in breathtaking views of the Bow Valley.
-Once at the top, explore the boardwalk trails and discover hidden viewpoints that offer unique perspectives of the surrounding mountains.
-Look for wildlife – marmots are often spotted!
+Soar above Banff on the Banff Gondola, enjoying panoramic views of the Bow Valley.
+Once at the top, explore the boardwalk trails and discover hidden viewpoints for breathtaking photos.
+Look for wildlife like marmots and pika.

-Step back in time at the Cave and Basin National Historic Site, the birthplace of Banff National Park.
-Explore the cave where the hot springs were discovered and learn about the park's rich history.
+Delve into Banff's history at the Cave and Basin, the birthplace of Banff National Park.
+Explore the original hot springs and learn about the area's fascinating past.
 Check their website for special events and guided tours.

 Johnston Canyon Icewalk (Winter)

 Embark on a guided icewalk through the stunning Johnston Canyon during winter.
 Witness the canyon transformed into a frozen wonderland, with towering ice formations and glistening waterfalls.
-Dress warmly and wear sturdy waterproof boots.
+Wear appropriate footwear and dress warmly!

 See all 8 things to do →